ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 7.1 Evaluation Approach

-The project success will be measured through system performance monitoring, security assessments, and user feedback from therapists and researchers.
+The project success will be measured through system performance monitoring, security assessments, and user feedback from therapists and researchers across the three clinical trial populations.

 ### 7.2 Key Metrics

-Core metrics include system response times, data import reliability, and cross-center data exchange effectiveness.
+Core metrics include system response times, data import reliability, cross-center data exchange effectiveness, and alignment with clinical trial measurement requirements.

 ### 7.3 User Feedback

-Regular therapist and researcher feedback will be collected to evaluate usability, integration with clinical workflows, and quality of visualizations.
+Regular therapist and researcher feedback will be collected to evaluate usability, integration with clinical workflows, and quality of visualizations, particularly for the USE questionnaire analysis.

 ## 8. OPEN QUESTIONS / ITEMS TO CLARIFY